Right-Bruno/alx-system_engineering-devops/0x02-shell_redirections/README.md

 10. js file and subdirectories will be delete with 10-no...
 11. directories of current directories will be printed in count
 12. a list of newest file is displayed in 12-new... command
+13. a unique file will be created with 13-unique command